Volunteering at the Library

 The Indy Library Store is looking for Book Sale volunteers!
 The Indianapolis Public Library conducts several book sales every year.
 Materials for these sales are obtained through the Library's discarding process and from donations made by the general public.
 Book Sale Volunteers donate their time, usually once a week, on Monday, Wednesday, Saturday morning, or Thursday afternoon to process and shelve books in preparation for public and online sales.
 The tasks involve lifting, standing and walking throughout the store.
 Volunteers can choose to only work the actual sales, which occur every other month.

 Help the library's Minecraft Clubs!
 Create new worlds, monitor the club's activity during play, help new users, and assist the branch staff with physical and virtual set-up and clean-up.
-(Sitting, standing, walking)
+(Sitting, standing, walking, and some lifting)

-Haughville - Bring your friends and build a new club!
-Schedule to still be determined.
-(Age 14 and up)
+- Haughville - Bring your friends and build a new club!
+Tuesday evening 5 to 8pm (Age 14 and up)

 Program Support Volunteer